-Our approach to the treatment of RSV
+EDP-938 and Our approach to the treatment of RSV

-RSV is a single-stranded, negative-sense RNA virus.
-The viral genome encodes for 11 proteins, several of which may be suitable targets for the discovery of new treatments for RSV.
-While a number of companies are developing potential approaches geared towards the F protein (or fusion protein, responsible for mediating viral entry into host cells), we are focused on non-fusion mechanisms that target the replication process of the virus.
-It is possible that non-fusion inhibitors may also be effective at later stages of infection.
-Through our internal chemistry efforts, we have identified multiple series of non-fusion inhibitors that possess potent antiviral activity, including versus clinical isolates, and present a high barrier of resistance.
-We will continue to profile our most advanced leads in preclinical studies, with the goal of selecting a candidate compound in 2017.
+While a number of companies are developing potential approaches geared towards the F protein (or fusion protein, responsible for mediating viral entry of RSV into host cells), we are focused on the N-protein mechanism that targets the replication process of RSV.
+It is possible that N-protein inhibitors may also be effective at later stages of infection.
+Through our internal chemistry efforts, we have identified a clinical candidate, EDP-938, a potent inhibitor of RSV-A and RSV-B, and plan to initiate a Phase 1 clinical study by the end of calendar 2017.